genesistoxical/pruebas/README.md

 </br>

 ## Editables

-`afdesign:` Sorry I didn't use FOSS, this editable has some details that might seem meaningless like groups of single objects or gray and yellow color layers, but this helps to convert it to SVG.

-`svg:` Does not include shadows since they were added in a non-vectorial way.
+There are two editable formats, one of which is `afdesign` (sorry I didn't use FOSS) which has some details like groups of single objects or gray and yellow color layers, but this helps to convert it to SVG.
+The second one is in `SVG` but it doesn't include shadows since they were added in a non-vector way.

 </br>

-### Convert afdesign and svg to left-handed version
+### Convert afdesign and SVG to left-handed version

-1. Select the **Backgrounds** and **Q'zero Cursor** layers at the same time and then click the "Flip Horizontal" button.
+1. Select the **Backgrounds** and **Q'zero Cursor** layers at the same time and then click the *Flip Horizontal* button.

 2. Expand the **Help** cursor group and flip the question mark that is indicated.